MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 ## Step 2: Create a security principal

 You have several options for setting up Azure AI Search access to the encryption key at run time.
 The simplest approach is to retrieve the key using the managed identity of your search service.
 You can use either a system or user-managed identity.
 Doing so allows you to omit the steps for application registration and application secrets.
-Alternatively, you can create and register a Microsoft Entra application and have the search service provides the application ID on requests.
+Alternatively, you can create and register a Microsoft Entra application and have the search service provide the application ID on requests.

 We recommend using a managed identity.
 A managed identity enables your search service to authenticate to Azure Key Vault without storing credentials (ApplicationID or ApplicationSecret) in code.
 The lifecycle of this type of managed identity is tied to the lifecycle of your search service, which can only have one system assigned managed identity.
 For more information about how managed identities work, see [What are managed identities for Azure resources](/azure/active-directory/managed-identities-azure-resources/overview).